Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeSearchBundle/Resources/doc/NodeSearchBundle.md

 );
 ```

+### Type

+The type is by default the class name of the object.
+This can be overridden by implementing the HasCustomSearchType interface.
+This will allow you to bundle multiple classes together under the same type.

 ### Parent and Ancestors

 In "parent" you will find the ID of the parent Node.
 In "ancestors" you will find a list of keys consisting of all the parent Nodes ID's (parent of the parent of the parent ...).